Summary #

 Data sources #

-I decided to employ just a few of the features of the data set, notably the borough of the property location, the property and room types, the amount of people the property can accomodate, the number of bedrooms and bathrooms, the price per night, the availability of the property over the last year, the number of days from the last review (if any), and latitude and longitude of the property, which for the purposes of anonymity are randomly offset by 150 meters.
+For the analysis I employed several features of the Inside Airbnb data set, notably the borough of the property location, the property and room types, the amount of people the property can accomodate, the number of bedrooms and bathrooms, the price per night, the availability of the property over the last year, the number of days from the last review (if any), and latitude and longitude of the property.
+For the purposes of anonymity, these geographic coordinates are randomly offset by 150 meters.

 Exploratory data analysis #

-The price of most short-term rentals is less than £200 per night, but the distribution is heavily skewed towards the positive x axis.
+From the price histogram we observe a sharp drop in short-term rental prices per night, with a distribution heavily skewed towards the positive x axis.
 I chose to limit the x axis to £1000 as the upper limit, but there are several outliers that are even further up in price.
 The outliers however are still present in the model analysis.
+A similar distribution behavior is visible in the plot for the number of days since the last review.

-Most short-term rentals are in the Westminister borough, with Kensington & Chelsea, Camden, and Tower Hamlets listed in second, third, and fourth places respectively.
+From Figure 2 one sees that most short-term rentals are present in the borough of Westminister, with Kensington & Chelsea, Camden, and Tower Hamlets listed in second, third, and fourth places respectively.
 The borough with the least number of rentals is Sutton.

 Model generation #